-Collin Constantine is a Ph.D. student in Economics at Kingston University who works on Economic Development & Growth, International Economics, Inequality, Political Economy, Public Economics, Open Economy Macroeconomics and Caribbean Economic History.
+Collin Constantine is a Ph.D.
+Candidate in Economics at Kingston University and works on Economic Development & Growth, Open Economy Macroeconomics, Distribution and Political Economy.

-His work has appeared in Social and Economic Studies, Journal of Economic Structures, Nova Economia, Journal of Developing Country Studies, New School Economic Review, International Finance Review and Journal of Australian Political Economy.
+Collin has forthcoming publications in the Journal of Post Keynesian Economics, European Journal of Development Research, Structural Change and Economic Dynamics and Corvinus Journal of Sociology and Social Policy.
+Further, his work has appeared in Social and Economic Studies, Journal of Economic Structures, Nova Economia, International Finance Review and Journal of Australian Political Economy, among others.
 He holds a Master of Science Degree in Development Economics from SOAS, University of London and is a recipient of a Ph.D. studentship from Kingston University in 2015.